shiraji/KotlinConf2017/talk.md

 Hi, Today, I am talking about "How to Kontribute?"

-How many people already contribute kotlin/kotlin plugin?

-OK, get out this room.
-You have nothing to learn from me

 Before I'm going to give a talk about how to contribute kotlin, I want to introduce myself

 I have been contributing kotlin since July 2016.
 I made about 50 commits by now.
 I love kotlin same as you guys.
 I have a beautiful wife and cute son.